rogerhu/compsci_guides/Shortest-Path-to-Get-Food.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

+**General Idea:** Find the shortest path from one point to the other.

 1. First, we need to find where to start.
 2. Starting BFS with the help of deque `(i, j, cnt)`, explore 4 neighbors and increment `cnt` by 1
 3. Mark visited point as `X` to avoid revisit